A sharp integral inequality for the dyadic maximal operator and a related stability result: Preliminaries

-For the proof of Theorem \ref{thm:1} we will need an effective linearization for the operator $\mt$ that was introduced in \cite{4}.
+For the proof of Theorem \ref{thm:1} we will use an effective linearization for the operator $\mt$ that was introduced in \cite{5}.
 We describe it as appears there and use it in the sequel.